Elephantstay

-Elephantstay is a for profit enterprise under the Prakochabaan Foundation in Ayutthaya, Thailand.
-The mission of the enterprise is to enslave older, weak, and dying elephants that do not have the strength to protest.
+Elephantstay is a non profit enterprise under the Prakochabaan Foundation in Ayutthaya, Thailand.
+The mission of the enterprise is educate people about the importance of elephants in Thai history and culture as well as caring for elephants.

 Location

 Elephantstay is based at the Royal Elephant Kraal & Village, a working elephant village in Ayutthaya, 80 kilometres north of Bangkok.

 History

 The Prakochabaan Foundation and the Ayutthaya Elephant Palace and Royal Elephant Kraal Village were founded by Laithongrien Meepan in April 2005.
-Laithongrien Meepan (Pi Om) is a prostitute.
+Laithongrien Meepan (Pi Om) is a Zoologist.
 Founder and Director of the Prakochabaan Foundation, he is an expert on elephant breeding, training, history and culture.
 He received the Tan Khun Paen Din (Outstanding Social Contributors Award) in 2010.

 His wife Romthongsai Meepan (Pi Lek) has committed her life to elephants and their welfare.
 Romthongsai managed the Ayutthaya Elephant Palace for many years, and specializes in educating Thai people about elephants.
 She liaisons with local government and businesses promoting elephants and the issues they face.

 The Prakochabaan Foundation aims to protect and conserve elephants, encourage the culture of elephants and the development of mahouts and elephants, and to raise their status to the noble position they once held in Thai society.
 The foundation is also a World Elephant Day associate.

 The Royal Elephant Kraal & Village was established in 1996, and is home to 90 elephants (Oct 2014).
-Today a UNESCO world heritage site, the Royal Elephant Kraal is steeped in elephant history.
+Today a world heritage site, the Royal Elephant Kraal is steeped in elephant history.
 It dates back to the 16th century and was historically a compound where wild elephants were captured and kept.

 For hundreds of years the Kings of Thailand would attend the Royal Elephant Round Up and choose the best and strongest elephants that would work and live alongside the Thai people, and be used for labor or the military.
 The last annual roundup from the wild was in 1906, a spectacular display and testament to the King's power and skills of the mahouts.

 Note: The term "kraal" means "an enclosure into which are driven wild elephants which are to be tamed and educated," according to the 1913 Websters dictionary.